|Lynette Karenyi - Kore|

 In 2003, Karenyi became the first elected MDC Councillor for ward 16 and joined Mutare city council.
 In 2006 she became the provincial secretary for Manicaland province and later in 2007 the national Organising secretary for the Assembly of Women.

-In the June 2008 elections, she was elected Member of Parliament for Chimanimani West in 2008.
+In the June 2008 elections, she was elected Member of Parliament for Chimanimani West.

 In 2014 she was elected to become the National Chairperson of the MDC-T Women’s Assembly, a position she held until she became Vice President in May 2019.